 \begin{definition} Isotope $Z$ to meet the diagram $\pi(L)$ transversely away from crossings.
-In the chunk decomposition, a meridianal curve of $Z$ meets exactly two truncation faces, which are quadrilaterals.
-It must run through adjacent truncation edges on each face, cutting off a single corner of each of two quads in the harlequin tiling of the boundary; see \reffig{MeridianalForm}.
-Moreover, note that opposite vertices of a truncation face are always identified (they lie on the same endpoint of a crossing arc).
-A meridian does not cut off such a vertex, but rather cuts off one of the other two vertices of a truncation face.
-We say that $Z$ is in \emph{meridianal form} if each component of $\bdy Z$ \begin{enumerate} \item meets exactly two truncation faces, one on each side of the projection surface; \item runs between adjacent edges in each such truncation face, cutting off a vertex that is not identified to another corner on the same truncation face. \end{enumerate} See \reffig{MeridianalForm}.
-The curve that is the meridianal boundary of $Z$ is said to be in meridianal form as well. \end{definition}
+After this isotopy, in the chunk decomposition each meridianal curve of $\bdy Z$ meets exactly two truncation faces, which are quadrilaterals.
+It runs through adjacent truncation edges on each face, cutting off a single corner of each of two quads in the harlequin tiling of the boundary; see \reffig{MeridianalForm}.
+Moreover, note that two opposite vertices of a truncation face are always identified (they lie on the same endpoint of a crossing arc).
+The meridian does not cut off such a vertex, but rather cuts off one of the other two vertices of a truncation face.
+We say that a component of $\bdy Z$ is in \emph{meridianal form} if each component of $\bdy Z$ \begin{enumerate} \item meets exactly two truncation faces, one on each side of the projection surface; \item runs between adjacent edges in each such truncation face, cutting off a vertex that is not identified to another corner on the same truncation face. \end{enumerate} See \reffig{MeridianalForm}.
+We say that $Z$ is in meridianal form if each component of $\bdy Z$ is in meridianal form. \end{definition}

 Suppose $Z$ is a surface in meridianal form.
-Assign a label $P$ to each intersection of a component of $\bdy Z$ with a truncation face.
+Assign a label $P$ to each intersection of $\bdy Z$ with a truncation face.
 Note just as for a classical alternating link in $S^3$, a meridianal puncture in $Z$ corresponds to a single $P$ above the diagram on $\Pi^+$, and a single $P$ below on $\Pi^-$.

-In \cite{HTT2}, for a spanning surface $Z$ of an alternating link in $S^3$, the letters $B$ are introduced.
-A letter $B$ indicates where $Z$ intersects the link transversally on the projection plane.
+For a spanning surface $Z$ of an alternating link in $S^3$, Hass, Thompson, and Tsvietkova~\cite{HTT2} introduce the letters $B$.
+A letter $B$ indicates where $Z$ intersects the link transversally on the projection sphere.
 In the case of weakly generalized alternating links, a surface $Z$ with boundary will have normal subsurfaces $Z_j$ with $\bdy Z_j$ meeting truncation faces.
-When the corresponding curve on $\bdy Z$ is not a meridianal curve in meridianal form, we label each intersection of $\bdy Z_j$ with a truncation edge by $B$.
+When the corresponding curve on $\bdy Z$ is not necessarily a meridianal curve in meridianal form, we label each intersection of $\bdy Z_j$ with a truncation edge by $B$.
 Note that above, we labeled intersections of $\bdy Z_j$ and truncation faces by $P$.
 For surfaces with non-meridianal boundary, we consider intersections with truncation edges rather than faces.
 The letter $B$ is a reminder that the surface might have boundary components that are not meridianal.

 The labeling of components of $\bdy Z_i$ (which are curves) by letters $S$, $B$, or $P$ associates a cyclic word to every such curve.
 An example is shown in \reffig{SBPCurves}.